Kamitoad/wbs2-team02/CONTRIBUTION.md

 ## Database

-- At the initial start of the server (and if the Game or User entities are empty), a new database / new data is created.
+- At the initial start of the server (or if the Game or User entities are empty), a new database / new data is created.
 Data and credentials of these users and games can be seen in:
     ```
     server\src\database\seed-service\seed.service.ts
+    ```

+- The database itself is saved in:
+    ```
+    server\db.sqlite
     ```